-To learn more, we invite you to explore our Frequently Asked Questions about dividing Maryland marital property.
+To learn more, explore our Frequently Asked Questions about dividing Maryland marital property.

 You may not want to go through the time, effort, and expense of proving the value of each piece of your family’s property in court.
 It may be important to you to maintain a good relationship with your former spouse so you can co-parent or have an ongoing relationship after your divorce.
 You may also have concerns about how specific property will be treated, or what might happen if your assets and liabilities become part of the public record.
 At the Law Office of Shelly M. Ingram, our family law attorneys can help you resolve disputes regarding the disposition of property using negotiation, mediation, or collaborative law.
 These methods often provide for a quick and amicable resolution, conserving the assets you’re trying to protect.

 Property division can be challenging, especially when some property is difficult to value or if there are disputes about whether certain property is marital or separate.
 Whatever your specific concerns, the Law Office of Shelly M. Ingram is able to help you reach a resolution that works for your family.
 Call us at (301) 658-7354 or contact us here to schedule a consultation at our Howard County family law firm located in the Maple Lawn business district of Fulton, Maryland.
 We look forward to working with you.